aperezdc/ngx-fancyindex/README.rst

 Requirements
 ============
-* Sources for Nginx_ 0.6.x, and its requirements.
+* Sources for Nginx_ 0.8.x, and its requirements.

+  - The module compiles with 0.7.x versions as well.

+  - It _might_ compile with 0.6.x applying "nginx-0.6-support.patch", YMMV.

 * Patience, and some Coffee™.